Additivity of higher rho invariants and nonrigidity of topological manifolds: Structure groups of topological manifolds

 by

-It follows immediately from the definition that $\iota_\ast$ is a well-defined map of sets.
+It is easy to see that $\iota_\ast$ is a well-defined map of sets.

-For notational simplicity, we will work with the case where $X$ is oriented, that is, the orientation character $w\colon \pi_1 X\to \mathbb Z/2$ is trivial.
+For notational simplicity, we will work with the case where $X$ is oriented and the $\mathbb Z/2$-principal bundle $w$ on $X$ is trivial.
 The same argument also works for the general case.
-Now recall that, for $n = \dim X \geq 5$, we have the following geometric surgery long exact sequence
+Recall that, for $n = \dim X \geq 5$, we have the following geometric surgery long exact sequence